kubeflow/pipelines/samples/contrib/e2e-outlier-drift-explainer/README.md

-# End to end Deployments with Drift, Outlier and Explainers
+# Build, Train and Deploy with Drift, Outlier Detectors and Explainers enabled on KFServing and Seldon

 These examples show how to build a model and then deploy with [KFServing](https://github.com/kubeflow/kfserving) or [Seldon Core](https://github.com/SeldonIO/seldon-core) with model explainers, drift detectors and outlier detectors.
 The pipelines are built using [Kale](https://github.com/kubeflow-kale/kale).